 As historical manuscripts are unhidden and assessed for processing, some collections of records may be considered for deaccessioning if it is determined by the University Archivist that these do not actually relate directly to Columbia University history and would be better served by another repository.
 Multiple copies of Columbia publications are kept, though excessive duplicates (more than three copies) may be considered for deaccessioning and disposal at the discretion of the University Archivist.

 In an effort to expand online access to University publications and documents, the University Archives undertakes selective digitization of unique materials and public domain publications from its extensive collections.
 Digitized materials include the Columbia Spectator, Columbia University Record, Columbia College Today, the King's College Matriculation Book, and the Book of Misdemeanors.
 The University Archives also uses its website as a clearinghouse for Columbia University publications and historical materials that have been digitized by other entities.

-Special Collections and Public Services Librarian
+Acting Special Collections & Public Services Librarian

-Diamond Law Library
+Arthur W. Diamond Law Library

 Head, Archives & Special Collections

 Health Sciences Library